 The fight against the stigma surrounding mental health issues has come a long way, thanks to the effort of everyone who openly talk about their personal struggles and organizations that tirelessly extend a helping hand.
 Even high-profile celebrities, both here and abroad, are partaking in the responsibility to spread awareness and encouragement around the world through their respective platforms.

-It’s the same topic that Lady Gaga chose to talk about at today’s prestigious Grammy Awards.
+It’s the same topic that Lady Gaga chose to talk about at the prestigious 2019 Grammy Awards.

 While accepting the “Best Pop Duo/Group Performance” award for the song “Shallow” from her movie A Star Is Born, the American singer-songwriter addressed the mental health themes of the film.